Xurs

 Xurs (also, Khurs and Khurst) is a village and municipality in the Ordubad District of Nakhchivan, Azerbaijan.
-It is located in the near of the Ordubad-Nurgut highway, in the north-west from the district center.
+It is located near the Ordubad-Nurgut highway, northwest from the district center.
 Its population is busy with gardening, beekeeping, animal husbandry.
-There are secondary school, club and a medical center in the village.
+There are secondary schools, clubs, and a medical center in the village.
 It has a population of 156.

 Etymology

 The researchers believe that this name is a variant of the ethnonym of Gorus.
-According to the sources, in the 16th century the goruslar, one of the cattle-breeder tribes were part of the tribes of Qizilbash.
-After been settled a part of them in Shirvan by the Safavid shahs, they have spread to the different zones.
+Reportedly, in the 16th century the goruslar, one of the cattle-breeder tribes, were part of the tribes of Qizilbash.
+Following the settlements created in Shirvan by the Safavid shahs, they spread to different areas.